wy1iu/MHE/README.md

   - The parameters include `model_name: [baseline, mhe, half_mhe]` and `power_s: [0, 1, 2, a0, a1, a2]`. `mhe` denotes the full-space MHE regularization, `half_mhe` represents the half-space MHE, and `power_s` is the parameter s (see equation 1 in the paper) to control the formulation of MHE (`0,1,2` are the Euclidean distance, and `a0,a1,a2` use the angles).
   - For different datasets, you may need adjuest to hyperparameter for the entire MHE regularizaiton.
 ### Results
-  - See the `log` folder for the results.
+  - See the `log` folder for the expected results.

 ### sphereface-plus

 SphereFace+ is implemented in Caffe and therefore is independently host [here](https://github.com/wy1iu/sphereface-plus).

 ### Note
   - All the results in the paper can be reproduced using this code.
-For the GAN applciation in Appendix, we use the official spectral normalization implementation and directly plug in our MHE regularization.
+For the GAN applciation in Appendix, we use the [official spectral normalization implementation](https://github.com/pfnet-research/chainer-gan-lib) and directly plug in our MHE regularization.